 Joe and Karen Kimmell

 Joe and Karen Kimmell couldn't be happier about retiring in Charlevoix County.
-“We love the laid back atmosphere, the serenity,” says Karen, “the people.”
-They learned about the Community Foundation through an environmental initiative on Lake Charlevoix - special project fund was established to help the Lake Charlevoix Association raise dollars to fight the invasive plant Phragmites.
-When the initiative finished, the Phragmites Fund was closed, but Joe and Karen Kimmell remained as donors to the Community Foundation.
-Joe and Karen intentially give to the Community Fund, the most flexible and far-reaching fund at the Community Foundation because the purpose is simply to make grants that address a variety of important needs in Charlevoix County.
-"With a gift to the Community Fund, our gift can support all the areas we care about - the environment, arts and culture, and beyond," explained Karen.
+“We love the laidback atmosphere, the serenity,” says Karen, “and the people.”
+They learned about the Community Foundation through an environmental initiative – Lake Charlevoix Association established a fund to raise dollars to fight the invasive plant Phragmites.
+When the initiative finished, the Phragmites Fund was closed, but Karen and Joe remained as donors to the Community Foundation.
+They annually give to the Community Endowment, the most flexible fund at the Community Foundation, because the purpose is simply to make grants that meet needs and advance opportunities in Charlevoix County.
+"With a contribution to the Community Endowment, our gift can support all the areas we care about - the environment, arts and culture, and beyond," explained Karen.

 Growing from that history of giving, the Kimmells were among the first Legacy Society members when the effort launched in 2013.
 Professionally, Joe was an attorney who worked with donor clients and foundations for more than 35 years.
 He understood the potential of future gifts made through estate assets and appreciated the impact that would be possible far into the future.